Clubs and activities

 Dance Club, Par

-Running for over 20 years, the club takes place on Monday evenings between 7:00-9:30pm twice a month in Par Methodist Church.
+Running for over 20 years, the club has recently taken the decision to meet up four times a year at Par Methodist Church.
 Dance instructors teach ballroom as well as line dancing and barn dancing.
-Members enjoy the social side of meeting at the club as well the dancing.

 Dance Club, Townshend

 You don’t have to be a good dancer to join.
-Members meet up once a fortnight on Wednesday evenings between 7:00-9:30pm in Townshend Village Hall.
+Members meet up once a fortnight on Thursday afternoons between 2:00-4:30pm in Townshend Village Hall.
 A minibus provided by Age UK picks up members in the surrounding areas of Camborne, Redruth, Illogan and Pool.
 You can learn ballroom and sequence dancing or just sit back enjoy the music.
 The Dance Club is open to both sighted and non-sighted members.

 “It’s a good laugh and you can learn with no pressure.”
 Member